DESCARTES (Developing Education Science and Care for Renal Transplantation in European States)

 1. To develop educational activities pertaining to renal transplantation

-DESCARTES WG has established its two educational priorities for the years 2013-2015: to promote pre-emptive transplantation and to stimulate living donor transplantation.
+DESCARTES WG has established the following educational priorities to promote pre-emptive transplantation and to stimulate living donor transplantation.
 The rationale is threefold: improving pre-emptive transplantation from living donors is a crucial step that may contribute to prevent organ shortage, and improve transplant rates and patient outcomes.
 In addition, general nephrologists (target audience for the DESCARTES educational activities) are those who can direct their patients reaching terminal kidney failure to pre-emptive living donor transplantation.

 2. To promote and develop both clinical and biological research in the field of kidney transplantation, with the aim to improve patient outcomes.